SapuSeven/BetterUntis/README.md

 As a result, development became increasingly more difficult.
 So I came to the conclusion to scrap the project and start over from scratch.

-Although I reused some parts of the original code, my plan is to entirely switch to Kotlin.
+Although I reused some parts of the original code, my plan was to entirely switch to Kotlin.
-Kotlin has many features and libraries that immensly help to communicate with the Untis API and process the timetable data.
+Kotlin has many features and libraries that immensely help to communicate with the Untis API and process the timetable data.

 Another major change is the use of a custom WeekView (based on [Till Hellmund](https://github.com/thellmund)'s fork of [Android-Week-View](https://github.com/alamkanak/Android-Week-View)) for the timetable display.
 This also improved performance by a lot.